-I want to help you to break out the habit of laziness.
+I want to help you to break out of the habit of laziness.
 Overcoming laziness allows you to get the things you want and to reach your full potential.

 Step 1.
 Be conscious of your decisions.